ChunkyMonkey00/UpdatedProjectApparatus/README.md

 - Set item value option
 - Selected player on monitor now displayed on GUI
 - Harmony Patches updated for v49 of Lethal Company
+- HELLA fixes for aimbot.
+System might be reworked soon...
+- Aimbot wont move mouse or work when lethalcompany isnt focused.

 Among other quality-of-life fixes.